 Resources to Help Employers Address Substance-Related Issues in the Workplace

 Substance misuse affects employees, workplaces, families, and communities.
-When employers are proactive about preventing and responding to substance use issues, it benefits the employee and the people that surround them.
+When employers are proactive about preventing and responding to substance use issues, it benefits the employees and the people surrounding them.

 Learn more about how prevention & recovery are good for employees & good for business!